Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Iteration and evaluation processes

-- Bias-variance trade-off in model selection
+- Bias-Variance trade-off in model selection

 Machine Learning with Python for Government

-- Selection of appropriate libraries
+- Choice of libraries for government applications

-Machine Learning Concepts and Applications
+Machine Learning Concepts and Applications for Government

-Regression Techniques
+Regression Techniques for Government

 - Linear regression models

-- Generalizations and non-linear approaches
+- Generalizations and nonlinearity in regression

-- Practical use cases for government applications
+- Use cases for government operations

-Classification Methods
+Classification Methods for Government

-- Bayesian principles refresher
+- Brief review of Bayesian principles

 - Naive Bayes classification

-- Logistic regression techniques
+- Logistic regression models

 - K-Nearest neighbors algorithm

-- Use cases for government data analysis
+- Use cases in government sectors

-Cross-validation and Resampling Techniques
+Cross-validation and Resampling for Government

-- Bootstrap methods
+- Bootstrap methods for robust estimation

-Unsupervised Learning Methods
+Unsupervised Learning Techniques for Government

 - K-means clustering algorithms

-- Examples of unsupervised learning applications
+- Examples of unsupervised learning in government

-- Challenges and advanced techniques beyond K-means for government use
+- Challenges and advanced techniques beyond K-means

 Short Introduction to NLP Methods for Government

-- Word and sentence tokenization
+- Word and sentence tokenization for text processing

-- Text classification techniques
+- Text classification for document management

-- Sentiment analysis methods
+- Sentiment analysis for public opinion monitoring

-- Spelling correction algorithms
+- Spelling correction in government communications

-- Information extraction processes
+- Information extraction from unstructured data

-- Meaning extraction from text
+- Meaning extraction for policy analysis

-- Question answering systems for government use
+- Question answering systems for citizen services

 Artificial Intelligence & Deep Learning for Government

-Technical Overview
+Technical Overview for Government

-- Evaluation of Caffe versus TensorFlow
+- Caffe versus TensorFlow for deep learning

-Industry Case Studies for Government Applications
+Industry Case Studies for Government

 Requirements